ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Experiments

 \paragraph{Compute} All training was performed on a single Nvidia-H800 GPU.
 Inference for Llama-3 and Mistral based models is performed on a single Nvidia-v100 GPU, for Gemma-2 based models we used a single Nvidia-H800.
 All inference is performed with the VLLM library \cite{kwon2023efficient}.

 \paragraph{Training} Training for all models was performed via the trl library, using LoRAs of size 256.
-When training ACC-Debate with DPO we use a negative log-likelihood (NLL) regularization term (with weight $1$) as outlined in \cite{pang2024iterative}.
+When training ACC-Collab with DPO we use a negative log-likelihood (NLL) regularization term (with weight $1$) as outlined in \cite{pang2024iterative}.